 If you grew up in the late 80s and early 90s then you will know at least one of these songs – ‘Nigeria, my beloved country,’ ‘Ahayye Yaro,’ ‘Mama thank you for your love,’ ‘Omode o,’ and ‘All we need is love.’

-They were songs by Funmi Adams, a singer known for her love for children and for championing patriotism and oneness through her songs.
+They are songs by Funmi Adams, a singer known for her love for children and for championing patriotism and oneness through her songs.

 She has not been seen or heard for many years now, and some of her fans who grew up listening to her songs have been searching for her.